chemicaljs/chemical/README.md

 ## Setup

-A simple example can be found in [`/example/`](https://github.com/chemicaljs/chemical/tree/main/example).
+A simple example can be found in [`/example/`](https://github.com/chemicaljs/chemical/tree/main/examples/example).

-A example with the vite plugin can be found in [`/example-vite/`](https://github.com/chemicaljs/chemical/tree/main/example-vite).
+A example with the vite plugin can be found in [`/example-vite/`](https://github.com/chemicaljs/chemical/tree/main/examples/example-vite).

-A example with all the components can be found in [`/example-components/`](https://github.com/chemicaljs/chemical/tree/main/example-components).
+A example with all the components can be found in [`/example-components/`](https://github.com/chemicaljs/chemical/tree/main/examples/example-components).

+A real word styled example can be found in [`/example-styled/`](https://github.com/chemicaljs/chemical/tree/main/examples/example-styled).

 ### Server